xiaoyulinoOO/DeepADAR/README.md

-# DeepADAR
+# DeepPHSI
 ## A general and accurate deep learning-based method for easily identifying Pogostemon cablin categories in hyperspectral data.
 The hyperspectral data of Pogostemon cablin contains rich information about Pogostemon cablin but is difficult to analyze.
-In this study, a method called DeepADAR was proposed to address this issue.
+In this study, a method called DeepPHSI was proposed to address this issue.
 Essentially, it is a deep learning model that combines Convolutional Neural Networks (CNN), Long Short-Term Memory Networks (LSTM), and Attention Mechanisms to compare the spectral data of Pogostemon cablin from different origins.
-DeepADAR achieved promising results in the analysis of hyperspectral data for three categories of Pogostemon cablin.
+DeepPHSI achieved promising results in the analysis of hyperspectral data for three categories of Pogostemon cablin.
 In summary, it is an accurate, versatile, and ready-to-use method that can be applied to origin identification and adulteration detection of Pogostemon cablin in various scenarios.
 # Depends
 ``pip install -r requirements.txt``
 # Usage